emerywebster/emerywebster.github.io/about.md

 menu: main
 ---

 Hello there!
-I'm Webb, a super-generalist living in Denver, Colorado.
+I'm Webb &mdash; a super-generalist living in Denver, Colorado.

 ### Quick Facts